wfish-ghoti/where-to-2024/docs/Reference/cities.md

 Contains information about the cities entered into the service.

+A city must be in the cities resource to be available to the `city_visited` property in the users resource.
+Learn more about the [users resource](users.md).

 To have a rating in the service, the city must be added to the service first.
 Learn more about the [ratings resource](ratings.md).